chicago-forge-open-source/AndroidResponsiveDesign/README.md

     Our original fragment, and now the added centered fragment.
 Since we didnt' want to use a ViewPager we implemented our tabs with a frame layout.
 And added a listener for tab button updates.

+### STEP 4
+    We did some small changes to update main app theme to use latest Material Design, and updated a few of the dependencies.